k14krug/kTunes/README.md

-# kTunes - An alternative to iTunes Smart Playlists
+# kTunes - Creating a smarter playlist for iTunes

 ## Purpose

 Using the iTunes Genre field, create playlists with user defined percentages for each genre.
-The songs from each genre are merged together in a final playlist that also tries to minimuze repeating of artist.
+The songs from each genre are merged together based on these percentages into a playlist that also tries to minimuze repeating of artist.
 For example an artist from the first genre choice can only be played every 15 songs (see "Variable artist repeat interval" below for more detail).
 The final playlist will be ordered by least recently played per genre.

+An additional dynamic(on-the-fly) category can be created of your recently added songs from the "Latest" genre.
+If you check this option you also need to choose a "recent add" date and a weighting of these songs as compared to the remaining "Latest" songs.
+Choosing this option has no effect you actual iTunes catelog, only which songs are added to the playlist.

 The new playlist can be played with any app that reads *.m3u files but if you want to continue to make playlist based on least recently played date the playlist must be played through iTunes.